brmson/yodaqa/doc/HIGHLEVEL.md

 ## Answer Writer

-This phase is a CAS consumer that serializes the **FinalAnswerCAS** to whatever output medium (the console, an IRC-connected pipe or whatever).
+This IO phase is a CAS consumer that serializes the **FinalAnswerCAS** to whatever output medium (the console, an IRC-connected pipe or whatever).